CU-Production/nesemu.zig/README.md

 # nesemu.zig

-NES emulator is zig (with sokol and agnes)
+NES emulator using zig (with sokol and agnes)

 This is my hobby project for learning zig.